Izabela88/walkers-website/README.md

   - #### **Delete operations**

     - Users first need to confirm that they are sure that they want to delete:
-    - The user account
+    - The user account.
-    - The review
+    - The review.

   - #### **Review status**

     - Reviews can be written only by the pet sitter seekers.
-    - If review is not approved by admin:
+    - If the admin does not approve the review:
-      - Review will not be displayed in pet sitter profile page.
+      - Review will not be displayed on the pet sitter profile page.
-      - In 'my reviews' section in review box will display information:
+      - In the 'my reviews' section in the review box will display information:
-        - 'waiting for approval by admin'
+        - 'waiting for approval by admin.'
+    - If the admin approve the review:
+      - In the 'my reviews' section in the review box will display information:
+        - 'approved and visible.'
           ![admin review](/documents/reviews-list.png)

   - #### **Is active ad**

-    - When user is register as pet sitter he/she can complete his/her profile to display his/her ad.
+    - When the users are registered as pet sitters, they can complete their profile to display their ad.
-    - There is an option to display ad.
+    - There is an option to display an ad.
-    - If pet sitter will set option to 'ON' information will be displayed.
+    - If the pet sitter sets the option to 'ON', information will be displayed.
-    - If pet sitter will set option to 'OFF' information won't be displayed but it won't be delete in case of future mind changing.
+      If the pet sitter sets the option to 'OFF', the information won't be displayed but won't be deleted in case of future mind changes.
-    - Inputs where the pet sitter can enter the price are only active when the user first selects the size of the dog he can care for.
+    - Inputs, where the pet sitter can enter the price, are only active when the user first selects the size of the dog he can care for.

     ![active ad](/documents/active-ad.png)

   - #### **Status information**
-    - If any of the fields is left blank, informative texts appear in their place or in toast message on the top of the site.
+    - If any of the fields are left blank, informative texts appear in their place or toast message on the top of the site.
     - The short texts describe what is missing in a given place.

 ## **TECHNOLOGIES USED**